 Our co-founders were profoundly inspired by the Lacandon Maya.
 To both credit them in the founding of this organization but also to support the cultural context that co-birthed our mission, we advocate for this local organization that is working to support the Lacandon and their way of life.

-"How did city repair begin?"
+How did city repair begin?

-Many people have asked "how did City Repair begin?".
+Many people have asked how did City Repair begin?
 Any answer will depend upon how you look at it.
 Certainly, no matter how the story is told, all credit must be given to people who did the work to make way for City Repair to happen.
 In this sense, no matter how the story is told, we all stand on the shoulders of giants.
-Whether cultural resisters, community activists, radical city planners, enlightened politicians, or determined grandmothers, City Repair as we know it began with people who did the early work.
-While the first urban place making initiatives of the mid-nineties define what we now call City Repair, and the project became a non profit in the year 2000, the story begins long before those events.
-The shortest version of the long answer is that, in Portland the partnership cultures that define urban place making began even before the advent of Pioneer Square and the earlier cultural momentum of the 1960's and 70's.
+Whether cultural resisters, community activists, radical city planners, enlightened politicians, or determined grandmothers, City Repair, as we know it, began with people who did the early work.
+While the first urban place making initiatives of the mid-1990’s define what we now call City Repair, and the project became a non profit in the year 2000, the story begins long before those events.
+The shortest version of the long answer is that, in Portland the partnership cultures that define urban place making began even before the advent of Pioneer Square and the earlier cultural momentum of the 1960’s and 70’s.
 However, it was the community uprising that created Pioneer Square that especially formed the prototype of common culture-in-action that made possible what is now known as City Repair.

 Activist Planners: Pioneer Square

 The story of Pioneer Square begins the story of City Repair by having established the most significant community gathering place in the heart of the city of Portland.
-The fact that a cross-cultural collaboration had to emerge in defiance of the will of the dominant political class, and their malleable Mayor Ivancie., is perhaps the most important feature of the story.
+The fact that a cross-cultural collaboration had to emerge in defiance of the will of the dominant political class, and their malleable Mayor Ivancie is perhaps the most important feature of the story.
 In fact, after Mayor Ivancie withdrew funding for the project, the thousands of names on the bricks that provide the surface of the square give testament to the inexorable will of the community to finally have a place where every single Portland citizen would belong.
 The deeper story, not so widely known, is that the community momentum had to be built from within the city government, and it was built by a small group of activist planners.
 Old and young, they were the group that actually founded the function of urban design within the bureau of planning within city government.
-Gordon Clark, Richard Lakeman, Jason Shipley, Leo Williams and others formed the core of the team that were unstoppable in their remarkable dedication to the emergence of community spaces in Portland, Oregon.
-Thanks to President Kennedy's call to "Ask not what your country can do for you, but what you can do for your country", the planners were inspired to realize that "freedom of assembly requires a place to assemble".
+Gordon Clark, Richard Lakeman, Jason Shipley, Leo Williams, and others, formed the core of the team that were unstoppable in their remarkable dedication to the emergence of community spaces in Portland, Oregon.
+Thanks to President Kennedy’s call to Ask not what your country can do for you, but what you can do for your country, the planners were inspired to realize that freedom of assembly requires a place to assemble.
 Though the mayor was fierce in his determination to stop, and fire, this core team, the Director of Planning, Lloyd Keefe protected them.
 What they had discovered would go on the become an enduring cultural cause...that no neighborhood in the entire city, and not even the city core, had even one cultural open space, by design.

-Years passed, and the partnership culture was successful in creating the astounding new public square that Time Magazine hailed as one of the "seven most beautiful public places in the world".
+Years passed, and the partnership culture was successful in creating the astounding new public square that Time Magazine hailed as one of the seven most beautiful public places in the world.
 Much of that story is famous, including the global competition to design the square, that was ultimately won by a marvelous local architect named Will Martin and his multi disciplinary design team.
 Though the competition featured such world famous modernists as Peter Eisenman and the champion of eclecticism Charles Mooore, it was the brilliant local team and the entire community that had actually won.
-However, Mayor Ivancie had other plans, and while he was trying to stop the square from moving forward Martin's team hatched a plan to "seize the rooftop" of the parking garage on the proposed site, paint the design in dramatic fashion, and get the media to show images of the gigantic colorful design to help turn the tide.
+However, Mayor Ivancie had other plans, and while he was trying to stop the square from moving forward Martin's team hatched a plan to seize the rooftop of the parking garage on the proposed site, paint the design in dramatic fashion, and get the media to show images of the gigantic colorful design to help turn the tide.
 The sale of each brick to fund the square, and many other aspects of the story came next.
 However, it was the quick-action painting of the rooftop that helped inspire the emergence of City Repair in Portland neighborhood intersections more than ten years later.

 Natural Light & The Italian Piazza 1990-2017